 Sharing and learning from each other

-An external organisation is being appointed to evaluate and learn what works well where and to measure the impact of introducing Keyworking.
-This will involve listening to the families, children and young people who experience Keyworking and understanding the impact it has had on their lives.
+An external organisation has been appointed to evaluate the impact of introducing keyworking.
+This will involve listening to the families, children and young people who experience keyworking and understand the impact it has had on their lives.

 Core training has been developed for everyone appointed to a keyworking team.
 This reflects the need for the new community teams to understand the needs and challenges of many children and families they will be working with, how they are likely to feel and may have become disengaged or seen as hard to reach.

 The training covers the key topics which were identified through our work with young people, family carers and other stakeholders.
 The training covers what is needed for people working across health, education, and care systems to make sure co-ordinated and highly personalised packages of support are developed.
 It will help to keep children and young people with a learning disability and/or who are autistic who are at risk of being admitted to hospital, to stay at home and get the personalised support they need.

 The training for keyworkers is available through the e-learning for health platform.
 Further training about legal frameworks and safeguarding has also been commissioned and is available for keyworkers.